 A retirement system is a pension plan that a state or other local government uses to help its public employees save for retirement.
 The systems requires members to contribute during their careers so that when they retire, there is a large enough fund for them to receive monthly benefits.
 This works similarly to Social Security benefits.
 There is a retirement system in each state but they vary in size and scope.

 The system in Maine is called the Maine Public Employees Retirement System, or MainePERS.
 Read on to learn about how this system works and who it covers.
-You can also jump start your retirement planning with SmartAsset’s financial advisor matching tool.
-It pairs you with financial advisors near you so that you get the guidance you need.
+A financial advisor can also jump start your retirement planning with a financial plan to help reach your goals.

 How the Maine Retirement System Works